osb-group/osb-learn/meta/contributing.rst

 Open-Source?
 Open-Source!
 -------------------------
 osb-learn's source documentation is `publically available online <https://github.com/osb-group/osb-learn>`_ on Github.
 Github is an online code hosting platform designed for collaboration for various coding projects.
 While the documentaiton primarily consists of textual guides, Github is still a primo choice for allowing others to help suggest, write, and publish content overall.
-For more details on using Github, refer to the section :ref:`github`.
+For more details on using Github, refer to :ref:`contributing using Github<meta_contributing_github>`.

 Formatting
 ----------